CrystalFerrai/IcarusMods/readme.md

 ### Exotic Spawner

 Spawns 3 exotics veins in open world propsects containing 200-400 exotics each at random locations.
-Once a vein is fully emptied, another one will spawn a short while later (10 minutes or less) at a new location.
+Once a vein is fully emptied, another one will automatically spawn a short while later (10 minutes or less) at a new location.
+Once all possible vein locations have spawned - there are around 70 per map - new veins will stop spawning.

 **This mod only functions in open world prospects, not missions or outposts.**

+You can press F7 to access a menu with advanced commands.
+From here, you can clear the map of all radar scans to clean up after many scans have been completed.
+You can also remove all depleted exotics veins, allowing new ones to later spawn in their place.
+These commands work regardless whether you are in an open world prospect or not.
+However, new veins will only spawn in open world.

 [Download Here](https://github.com/CrystalFerrai/IcarusMods/raw/main/ExoticSpawner.zip)